 Space elevators and magnificent lift-offs at Sydney airport, and Tania, a human girl meets Mark after she enters a gate that enables humans to cross light years in a mere second.
 On a race through time to stop the future unfolding into disaster, the interstellar adventures take the heroes and an array of stunning and bizarre aliens from other times and places, through temporal warp generators and simultaneous time bubbles, surfing temporal waves on a quest to rewrite the past and avert a catastrophe that would surely end the miraculous universe that the characters inhabit.

 An outstanding innovation on a well-loved theme.
-The Garden Adventures is well-told and yes, thoroughly believable.
+The Portal Adventures is well-told and yes, thoroughly believable.

 Teral 4 is populated by various species of aliens; some are friendly and cooperative like the Tereks and Red Wind clan while other aliens, such as the devious Llarst, perceive human beings as useful but expendable.